I love cheese, mmmm I love cheese and I am a bit of a fan of crackers too, combine them and you end up with these cheesy seed crackers.

 But this does give the crackers quite a strong flavour, so you and your kids might prefer them with a milder tasting oil.

-This is the second cracker recipe on my site, my other is my chickpea and oat crackers, they have been really really popular and great if you are looking for a wheat-free option.
+This is the third cracker recipe on my site, my others are my chickpea and oat crackers, they have been really really popular and great if you are looking for a wheat-free option.
+Or my homemade rice crackers are great too.

 - 100g flour